OctupusCloud/fedele_dns/CONTRIBUTING.md

 * When submitting a pull request, please be sure to work off of the `develop` branch, rather than `main`.
 The `develop` branch is used for ongoing development, while `main` is used for tagging stable releases.
 * All code submissions should meet the following criteria (CI will enforce these checks):
     * Python syntax is valid
-    * All tests pass when run with `python manage.py test netbox_dns.tests`
+    * All tests pass when run with `python manage.py test fedele_dns.tests`
     * `black` code formatting compliance is enforced

 ## First Time Setup